 BASE Camp Projects

 BASE Camp projects offer students an informative and fun week-long experience with actual scientific research during the first week of camp.
 Projects change every year, allowing students to choose from a variety of topics including biomedical science, medicinal chemistry, forensics, developmental biology, evolutionary biology, marine ecology, software engineering, mechanical engineering, behavioral psychology, neuroscience, biophysics, and applied mathematics.
-Check out our 2013 list of projects below!

-Shannon Gerry, PhD - Department of Biology
+(Catherine Andersen, PhD - Department of Biology)